tomerlir/avaloq-assessment/README.md

 tsc
 ```
 It has been configured to build and run the respective js file.
-Finally, open the index.html file by either using an extension (such as Go Live on VSCode), or by simple navigating to the directroy where the index.html file is.
+Finally, open the index.html file by either using an extension (such as Go Live on VSCode), or by simple navigating to the directroy where the index.html file is located.
 Then
 ```
 right-click -> Open with... -> Your default browser
 ```